Leon Wieseltier: Career

 In 2013, he was the recipient of the Dan David Prize for being "a foremost writer and thinker who confronts and engages with the central issues of our times, setting the standard for serious cultural discussion in the United States".

-In January 2016, it was reported that Wieseltier would be joining Laurene Powell Jobs to form a new publication devoted to exploring the effects of technology on people's lives.
-But Powell Jobs withdrew funding for the journal on October 24, 2017 after Wieseltier admitted to sexual harassment and inappropriate advances with several former female employees.
-Jobs said in a formal statement: “Upon receiving information related to past inappropriate workplace conduct, Emerson Collective ended its business relationship with Leon Wieseltier, including a journal planned for publication under his editorial direction.
-The production and distribution of the journal has been ended.”
+In January 2016, it was announced that Wieseltier would be joining Laurene Powell Jobs to form a new publication devoted to exploring the effects of technology on people's lives.
+But on October 24, 2017, Jobs withdrew funding for the journal after Wieseltier admitted to sexual harassment and inappropriate advances with several former female employees of The New Republic.

-He was also fired by the Brookings Institution and is no longer an Isaiah Berlin Senior Fellow in Culture and Policy.
+In 2020, Wieseltier launched a quarterly journal called Liberties, which was described as being dedicated to "the rehabilitation of liberalism".

-Sexual harassment acknowledgment
+Sexual harassment acknowledgment (2017)

-In the aftermath of Harvey Weinstein allegations and the #MeToo movement, a list of "Shitty Media Men" including Wieseltier, was widely shared and featured men in the media industry who were accused of sexual misconduct.
+In the immediate aftermath of Harvey Weinstein allegations and the #MeToo movement, a list of "Shitty Media Men" that featured men in the media industry who were accused of sexual misconduct was widely shared on the internet.
+Wieseltier's name was on the list.

-After it was revealed on October 24, 2017 that several former women employees of The New Republic had accused Wieseltier of sexual harassment and inappropriate advances, he admitted to "offenses against some of my colleagues in the past."

-In a statement he made after the allegations became public, Wiseltier said: “I am ashamed to know that I made [anyone]... feel demeaned and disrespected.
+After it was revealed on October 24, 2017, that several former women employees of The New Republic had accused Wieseltier of sexual harassment and inappropriate advances, he admitted to "offenses against some of my colleagues in the past."
+In a statement he made after the allegations became public, Wieseltier said: “I am ashamed to know that I made [anyone]... feel demeaned and disrespected.
 I assure them that I will not waste this reckoning.”

 According to The New York Times: "Several women... said they were humiliated when Mr. Wieseltier sloppily kissed them on the mouth, sometimes in front of other staff members.
 Others said he discussed his sex life, once describing the breasts of a former girlfriend in detail.
 Mr. Wieseltier made passes at female staffers, they said, and pressed them for details about their own sexual encounters.
-Mr. Wieseltier often commented on what women wore to the office, the former staff members said, telling them that their dresses were not tight enough.
+Mr. Wieseltier often commented on what women wore to the office... telling them that their dresses were not tight enough.
 One woman said he left a note on her desk thanking her for the miniskirt she wore to the office that day.
 She said she never wore a skirt to the office again".